 4. Conclusion and Recommendations

 This study compared economic performance and technical efficiency of tomato production of smallholder farmers in the study region.
 As illustrated in the analysis, tomato production is an important agribusiness practise, which earns income, and employment to most rural households especially the women in the active age group.
-The paper also goes on to determine that farmers work under various socio-economic conditions which determine their production behaviour, efficiency and decision making processes.
-Additionally, tomato farming requires a lot of inputs and labour and farmers majorly depend on self-funding and informal systems to maintain their operations.
+The paper also reveal that farmers work under various socio-economic conditions which determine their production behaviour, efficiency and decision-making processes.
+Additionally, tomato farming requires substantial inputs and labour and farmers majorly depend on self-funding and informal systems to maintain their operations.
 The existence of constant production restraints still discourages the potential of farmers to exploit profit, as well as output potential fully.
 Based on this, the issue of further efficient management of resources, better access to technology, and more support by institutions will allow enhancing the results of tomato production and farmers living in the region.
 Based on the findings of the study, the following specific recommendations were made:

 Since tomato production was found to be profitable, government and private investors should increase investment in tomato value chain development, particularly input provision and irrigation infrastructure, to expand production scale and improve farmers’ income.

-It was also found out that education, extension contact, and membership of association were effective in reducing technical inefficiency; hence, Agricultural Development Programmes (ADPs) and NGOs need to enhance the rate of extension visit, form cooperative groups, and develop capacity of farmers with training on good agricultural practises, post-harvest handling, and effective use of inputs.
+It was also found that education, extension contact, and membership of association were effective in reducing technical inefficiency; hence, Agricultural Development Programmes (ADPs) and NGOs need to enhance the rate of extension visit, form cooperative groups, and develop capacity of farmers with training on good agricultural practises, post-harvest handling, and effective use of inputs.

-It was also determined that access to credit greatly lowered the inefficiency; as a result, micro-finance banks, commercial banks and government intervention schemes (e.g., BOA, NIRSAL-MFB) ought to package tomato-specific credit packages with flexible collateral to enhance access to working capital by the farmers.
+It was also determined that access to credit greatly lowered the inefficiency; as a result, micro-finance banks, commercial banks and government intervention schemes (e.g., BOA, NIRSAL-MFB) should package tomato-specific credit packages with flexible collateral to enhance access to working capital by the farmers.

 Increased inefficiency was observed to be linked to the household size and age; therefore, the extension agents should encourage labour-saving technologies like mechanised land preparation, better irrigation methods (drip, sprinklers), and combined pest management to reduce labour demands, particularly to the ageing farmers.

-Since the major challenges include constraints like pest and disease pressure, poor storage facilities, seasonality and interference by middlemen, the agro-input companies and the private agribusiness firms should increase the supply of quality agro-chemicals, and the government and the investors need to organise the modern storage, processing and collection centres so that losses incurred after the harvest and the power of the middle-men can be reduced.
+Since the major challenges include constraints like pest and disease pressure, poor storage facilities, seasonality and interference by middlemen, the agro-input companies and the private agribusiness firms should increase the supply of quality agro-chemicals, and the government and the investors need to organise the modern storage, processing and collection centres so that losses incurred after the harvest and the power of the middlemen can be reduced.

 References